Valheim Mistlands (opens in new tab): The new biome

-Defeating a Valheim boss will provide you with a loot drop that lets you progress further in the game, allowing you to access new resources so you can grow tough enough to take on the next one.
-And destroying each boss also gives you a special new power you can activate to give you a better chance of surviving in the tough open world of Valheim.
+Beating a Valheim boss will provide you with a loot drop that lets you progress further in the game, allowing you to access new resources so you can grow tough enough to take on the next boss.
+And destroying each boss also gives you a special new power you can activate to give you a better chance of surviving the open world.

 How to summon and defeat Eikthyr

-Eikthyr is the first boss you can summon in your starting biome.
+Eikthyr is the first boss you can summon in your starting biome, the Meadows.
 He's an enormous stag with chains wrapped around his antlers.
 To summon Eikthyr, you'll need to place two deer trophies (from hunting deer) on Eikthyr's altar.

 Eikthyr has three different attacks.
 From a distance it has a ranged electrical attack, shooting lighting from its antlers.
 Up close, it will rear up and stomp its front legs down for an area of effect electrical attack.
 It will also ram with its antlers as a melee attack.